amirahnasihah/frontend-development/04-intro-to-algorithms/02-array-algorithms/README.md

 7. Concatenation:
    - `concat()`: Returns a new array that combines the elements of two or more arrays.

 These are just a few examples, and there are many more array algorithms that you can implement using these methods or by combining them creatively.
-Let me know if you have a specific algorithm in mind, and I can provide more details!

 **Arrays**